Thranduil77/Windows-Wi-Fi-Hotspot-desktop-application/README.md

-# Windows Hotspot desktop application
+# Windows Wi-Fi Hotspot desktop application
-Windows Hotspot desktop application developed using WPF
+Windows Wi-Fi Hotspot desktop application developed using WPF

 ## Usage
 Desktop application that turns any Windows PC with internet connectivity (wifi or wired) to hotspot.